aurora-mm/INTENT/README.md

 ## Latest Changes

-[2023-05-04] The INTIS dashboard is now up to date!
-Also, the history behind the project is within Data Echoes now.
+[2023-05-04] The INTIS dashboard is all caught up!
+And you can check out the backstory of the project in [Data Echoes](https://github.com/linfri/data-echoes/blob/main/DataEchoes.html) now.